grumpyclimber/portfolio/README.md

 # Portfolio
-Hello world, here are my humble beginnings of a portfolio:
+Hello world, here are my humble beginnings of a portfolio, you've probably noticed that most of the below projects are based on well known datasets, but in each and every one of them I've pushed myself to outshine the standard scope of the project.

 1. :car: <a href="https://github.com/grumpyclimber/portfolio/tree/main/ebay">ebay</a> - A deeper analysis of a well know car dataset.
 I've managed to find a few more things among the rows.
 2. :globe_with_meridians: <a href="https://github.com/grumpyclimber/portfolio/tree/main/maps">maps</a> - Quick and easy intro to geopandas.